Cryptocurrencies are digital tokens available online via exchanges, initial coin offers (ICOs), and token events

 Mark Lurie, CEO of Biddable, says that there’s likely to be a strong move toward diversifying crypto-assets and managing such investments the same way that investors look at more traditional assets and investments.

 Excitement over Bitcoin and other cryptocurrencies has as much, if not more, to do with the blockchain technology underpinning it as it does to do with a new kind of payment method.
 Blockchain technology has the promise of applications beyond just currency, and technological enthusiasts worldwide are exploring projects to develop this potential.
 As more such projects and applications emerge, the world of blockchain and the complex technology behindit are likely to continue to capture attention.

 The Financial Markets Authority and cryptocurrencies

-Anyone seeking to trade in cryptocurrencies should carefully read the FMA’s guidance above, also searching for any recent FMA media releases or commentary.
+In New Zealand, financial markets are regulated by the Financial Markets Authority (FMA).
+The FMA have released several pieces of guidance related to cryptocurrencies.
+Anyone seeking to trade in cryptocurrencies should carefully read the FMA’s guidance, also searching for any recent FMA media releases or commentary.
 This includes ensuring they use a New Zealand-based cryptocurrency exchange provider, which: